Bayview Glen Church

-Bayview Glen Church is a church in Toronto, Ontario, Canada, in the Thornhill neighbourhood, at North East corner of Bayview and Steeles.
+Bayview Glen Church is an evangelical church in Toronto, Ontario, Canada, in the Thornhill neighbourhood, at North East corner of Bayview and Steeles.
 It is part of the Christian and Missionary Alliance in Canada.
 The congregation began in 1941 and moved to its present building in March 1978.
-Bayview Glen Church adheres to the Creed/Statement of Faith of the Christian & Missionary Alliance in Canada denomination.

 History

 Founded in 1941 by Charles Bradley Templeton (1941–1948), an itinerant evangelist, under the Nazarene denomination.
 Services began in a large stone church on Avenue Road, with approximately 112 people in attendance.
 The church was eventually named The Avenue Road Church.
 Rev. J.D.
 Carlson (1948–1951), a former American evangelist, took over from Charles Templeton.
 In 1950 the church became affiliated with the Christian and Missionary Alliance, which began a strong emphasis on missions within the church.

 Rev. Donald Shepson (1952–1959) focused on building a family oriented congregation.
 Then Rev. Dr. Aiden Wilson (A.W.)
 Tozer (1959–1963), a self taught theologian, writer, and editor of Alliance Witness magazine became the Sunday preaching pastor when not preaching in the United States.
 Tozer's books have ministered in many languages to millions of Christians.
 Rev. G Robert Gray was Senior Pastor serving alongside Dr. Tozer from 1959 to 1962 before leaving to found Brimley Rd Alliance Church in Scarborough.
 Rev. Kenn Opperman (1963–1970), a missionary leader, emphasized the needs of the mission field.
 He returned to Bayview Glen Church in 1992–1993 on an interim basis after his successor Arnold Reimer's resignation.

 The Rev. Arnold Reimer (1970–1991) helped to relocate the congregation from Avenue Road Church to its present location.
 In 1973, Avenue Road Church was sold, and 6.2 acre of land at the corner of Bayview Avenue and Steeles Avenue in Thornhill was purchased.
 The first service in the building was held in March 1978.
 Pastor Reimer led the congregation until 31 July 1991.